European robin: Breeding

-Robins may choose a wide variety of sites for building a nest.
-In fact, anything which can offer some shelter, like a depression or hole, may be considered.
-As well as the usual crevices, or sheltered banks, other objects include pieces of machinery, barbecues, bicycle handlebars, bristles on upturned brooms, discarded kettles, watering cans, flower pots and hats.
+Robins can build nests in a variety of places.
+In fact, they will consider anything that offers some shelter, such as a depression or a hole.
+As well as crevices and sheltered banks, they may also use pieces of machinery, barbecues, bicycle handlebars, the bristles of upturned brooms, discarded kettles, watering cans, flower pots and hats.
 Robins will also nest in manmade nest boxes, favouring a design with an open front placed in a sheltered position up to 2 m from the ground.
 Nests are generally composed of moss, leaves and grass, with fine grass, hair and feathers for lining.

 Two or three clutches of five or six eggs are laid throughout the breeding season, which commences in March in Britain and Ireland.
 The eggs are a cream, buff or white speckled or blotched with reddish-brown colour, often more heavily so at the larger end.
 When juvenile birds fly from the nests, their colouration is entirely mottled brown.
 After two to three months out of the nest, the juvenile bird grows some orange feathers under its chin, and over a similar period this patch gradually extends to complete the adult appearance of an entirely red-orange breast.